SkiFire13/master-thesis/chapters/background/6-game-characterization.typ

 We also consider the pointwise extension $phsub$ of the Hoare preorder on the set $(2^(B_L))^n$, that is $forall X, Y in (2^(B_L))^n, tup(X) phsub tup(Y) <=> forall i in range(n).
 X_i hsub Y_i$, and the upward-closure with respect to it, that is given $T subset.eq (2^(B_L))^n$ then $up_H T = { tup(X) | exists tup(Y) in T and tup(Y) phsub tup(X) }$.

-The idea will then be for player 0 to avoid playing a move $tup(Y)$ if there exist another move $tup(X)$ such that $tup(X) phsub tup(Y)$.
-More formally we consider _selections_ of moves, that is subsets of moves that are equivalent to the full set for the purpose of the game.
+The idea will then be for player 0 to avoid playing a move $tup(Y)$ if there exist another move $tup(X)$ such that $tup(X) phsublt tup(Y)$.
+More formally, it can be proven that any set of moves whose upward-closure with respect to $phsub$ is equal to $E(b, i)$ is equivalent to it for the purpose of the game.
+That is, we can replace the moves for that player 0 position and it would not change the winners compared to the original game.
+We call such alternative sets of moves _selections_, and a point of interest will be finding small selections in order to reduce the size of the game.

 #definition("selection")[
   Let $(L, sub)$ be a lattice.
 A selection is a function $sigma : (B_L times range(n)) -> 2^((2^(B_L))^m)$ such that $forall b in B_L, i in range(n). up_H sigma(b, i) = E(b, i)$.
 ]

-// TODO: Cite where this was proven
-It can be proven that a selection always exists and is $E(b, i)$.
-Moreover it can be proven that the winner of a game where player 0 moves are replaced with a selection is the same as the winner in the original game.
-This allows us to soundly use a selection as an alternative set of moves for player 0, which is possibly smaller than the original one.

 === Logic for upward-closed sets